CortexIntelligentAutomation/docs/content/en/docs/2025.1/_shared/prerequisites/install-innovation-only/multi-server/encryption-requirements.md

 Before encrypting parameters, it is required to generate a private key that will be used by the [{{% ctx %}} Encryptor][CORTEX Encrypted] PowerShell module using the following steps:

-Choose one of the Application Servers or the Web Application Server, and copy the `Cortex Innovation {{< version >}} - Encryption Key Generator.zip` artefacts to a folder on it:
+On one of the Application Servers or on the Web Application Server:

-1. Extract the `Cortex Innovation {{< version >}} - Encryption Key Generator.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.
 The administrator must be a domain user that is a member of the local Administrators group on the Application Servers and Web Application Server.
 1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - Encryption Key Generator` folder using the following command, modifying the path as necessary: